-Pro-Abortion Protest Group Denies Doxxing Kavanaugh Before Shutting Down Website
+Pro-abortion Protest Group Denies Doxxing Kavanaugh Before Shutting Down Website

 "Where the six Christian fundamentalist Justices issue their shadow docket rulings," the map stated.

-As a counter, Ruth Sent Us issued multiple tweets this week, claiming the justices' residential information had been widely available on Twitter.
+Ruth Sent Us sent multiple tweets this week, claiming the justices' residential information had been widely available on Twitter.

 Google ultimately removed the map for violating its terms of service.